aakers24/THM/Paths/SOC1/SOC1.md

 * Sysmon can make use of a config file which you can make yourself or download a premade config.

-* Sysmon monitoring and loggin in conjuction with some of the previously mentioned log inspection tools/methods such as Get-WinEvent and XPath can give very granular control and insight on the Windows machine.
+* Sysmon monitoring and logging in conjunction with some of the previously mentioned log inspection tools/methods such as Get-WinEvent and XPath can give very granular control and insight on the Windows machine.

 ---